justinjaywang/jekyll-theme-cypress/README.md

 ### Google Analytics

-You can enable Google Anaytics in production in your site's `_config.yml` by specifying the tracking code:
+Enable Google Anaytics in production by specifying the tracking code in your site's `_config.yml`:

 ```yaml
 google_analytics: UA-XXXXXXXX-X